 What Remote Inspector is

-This asset has a Remote Hierarchy window and a Remote Inspector window.
-They show you the states of your game running on a mobile device or a PC.
-And they allow you to change the fields and properties – both private and public!
+This asset has the Remote Hierarchy and the Remote Inspector windows for a game running on a mobile device or a PC.
+You can edit the fields and properties without rebuilding your game!
+The Pro version allows you to edit material properties and shader keywords.

 Who needs this